Transparent heart icon with white outline and + sign.

 By:

-You might relate to Mary Bennett, but you’re not supposed to imitate her
+You might relate to Mary Bennet, but you’re not supposed to imitate her

 And readers relate to Mary – many of us know what it feels like to be “plainer” than those around us, to feel less intelligent even though we’re desperately trying to appear smart, to feel like no more than a background character in someone else’s story.
 Who can’t relate to wanting some distinction of your own, even if it’s not beauty?
-We like books about bookish characters proving themselves because we’re reassured that our bookishness will not be our undoing, and that someday those that laugh at us in real life will agree our bookishness has value.
+We like books about bookish characters proving themselves because we’re reassured that our bookishness will not be our undoing, and that someday those around us will realize that our bookishness has value.”

 But Jane Austen does not give us that satisfaction with Mary.